-AN ORDINANCE TO AMEND AND REORDAIN CHAPTER 24, ZONING, OF THE CODE OF THE COUNTY OF JAMES CITY, VIRGINIA BY AMENDING ARTICLE I, IN GENERAL, BY AMENDING SECTION 24-3, PURPOSE OF CHAPTER; ZONING MAP; SECTION 24-7, ADMINISTRATIVE FEES; SECTION 24-8, CERTIFICATE OF OCCUPANCY; SECTION 24-9, SPECIAL USE PERMITS; SECTION 24-10, PUBLIC HEARING REQUIRED; SECTION 24-12, REVOCATION OF SPECIAL USE PERMITS; SECTION 24-13, AMENDMENT OF CHAPTER; AND SECTION 24-23, SUBMITTAL REQUIREMENTS.
+AN ORDINANCE TO AMEND AND REORDAIN CHAPTER 24, ZONING, OF THE CODE OF THE COUNTY OF JAMES CITY, VIRGINIA BY AMENDING ARTICLE I, IN GENERAL, BY AMENDING SECTION 24-23, SUBMITTAL REQUIREMENTS.

-BE IT ORDAINED by the Board of Supervisors of the County of James City, Virginia, that Chapter 24, Zoning, is hereby amended and reordained by amending Article I, In General, by amending Section 24-3, Purpose of chapter; zoning map; Section 24-7, Administrative fees; Section 24-8, Certificate of occupancy; Section 24-9, Special use permits; Section 24-10, Public hearing required; Section 24-12, Revocation of special use permits; Section 24-13, Amendment of a chapter, and Section 24-23, Submittal requirements.
+BE IT ORDAINED by the Board of Supervisors of the County of James City, Virginia, that Chapter 24, Zoning, is hereby amended and reordained by amending Article I, In General, by amending Section 24-23, Submittal requirements.